MatiasVereecke/course-linux-essentials/docs/c-the-filesystem/01-the-filesystem/README.md

 *Now use `sudo` to create the directory.
 Try creating a file called `README.md` within this `/backups` directory.
 Can you do it?
 Why / Why not?*

-No the user does not have the permission to create a file in this directory.
-The user only has the permission to read the directory.
+No you cant do it.
+The user has no permission to create a file in this directory.
+The user can only read the directory.

 ### ✅ Bash RC